Stephadey/sqlalchemy-challenge/README.md

 ## Overview

-This challenge performs a climate analysis and data exploration of the Honolulu, Hawaii area.
+This project performs a climate analysis and data exploration of the Honolulu, Hawaii area.
 It uses Python, SQLAlchemy, Pandas, and Matplotlib to analyse climate data stored in a SQLite database.
 Additionally, a Flask API is created to provide easy access to the data through various endpoints.

 ## Files